Battle of Bubat: Legacy

-The tragic battle believed has caused the ill sentiments of Sundanese-Javanese animosity for generations.
-For example, unlike most of Indonesian cities, until recently in Bandung, West Java capital city also the cultural center of Sundanese people, there is no street name bearing the name "Gajah Mada" or "Majapahit".
-Although today Gajah Mada is considered as one of Indonesian national hero, Sundanese people still did not find him deserving based on his wicked deed in this incident.
+The tragic battle is believed to have caused the ill sentiments of Sundanese-Javanese animosity for generations.
+For example, unlike most Indonesian cities, until recently in Bandung, West Java's capital city also the cultural center of Sundanese people, there is no street name bearing the name "Gajah Mada" or "Majapahit".
+Although today Gajah Mada is considered an Indonesian national hero, Sundanese people still do not find him deserving based on his wicked deed in this incident.
 And vice versa, until recently, there was no street bearing the names of "Siliwangi" or "Sunda" in Surabaya and Yogyakarta.

 The tragedy also caused a myth to revolve around Indonesians, which forbids marriage between a Sundanese and a Javanese, as it would be unsustainable and only bring misery to the couple.

-The battle has become a fertile inspiration as an Indonesian form of tragedy; including wayang performance and various dance drama.
-They mostly describes the tale of doomed tragic romance, the battle of two kingdoms and the suicide of a beautiful princess.
-Tales based on Battle of Bubat is performed as wayang golek puppet performance, Sundanese sandiwara drama, and Javanese Ketoprak traditional drama.
-It also inspires historic fiction novel books and strategy video games.
-The videogame Age of Empires II HD: Rise of the Rajas features the Pasunda Bubat tragedy as one of its campaign.
+The battle has become a fertile inspiration as an Indonesian form of tragedy; including wayang performances and various dance dramas.
+They mostly describe the tale of a doomed tragic romance, the battle of two kingdoms, and the suicide of a beautiful princess.
+Tales based on the Battle of Bubat are performed as wayang golek puppet performances, Sundanese sandiwara drama, and Javanese Ketoprak traditional drama.
+It also inspires historical fiction novel books and strategy video games.